Leading Edge Fall Protection

 The challenge for all contractors is to maintain a reasonable balance between productivity, quality and safety to ensure injury-free work zones.
 We know when more value is put on schedule and budget with greater emphasis on production, injuries are more likely to occur.
 Deploying an engineered guardrail system vs. the typical 2x4 guardrail system

-Safety Guardrails for Construction – 4 Factors to Consider Before You Buy
+Safety Railings for Construction – 4 Factors to Consider Before You Buy

 New Modular Guardrail System Offers Construction-Grade™ Versatility